mthgh/Data-Wrangling-with-MongoDB/README.md

 Seventh, it was found that some street names start with directions ("East", "West", etc).
 For street names starting with directions, some of them have full direction, like 'East 73rd Street', some of them have abbreviated directions, like 'E 73rd Street'.
 To fix, the abbreviated directions were converted to full word ('E 73rd Street' to "East 73Rd Street").

-The mapping of the original street names to the new street names were stored in "street_map"
+The mapping of the original street names to the updated street names were stored in variable "street_map"
 ### <a name="fix_postcode">vii. problematic addr:postcode
 ```fix_postcode.py``` was used to audit the "addr:postcode" field and fix the postcode values.